rubinius/rubinius/web/doc/en/memory-system/object-layout.markdown

 following ones:

-1. __Fixnum__: We represent Fixnums with an immediate, where we use the tag 0x1.
-This means that for example the value 1 is stored in memory as 0x3.
+1. __Fixnum__: We represent Fixnums with an immediate, where we use the tag `0x1`.
+This means that for example the value `1` is stored in memory as `0x3`.
 This means that operations on Fixnums have to remove the tag, run the operation and re-tag the resulting value.
-This is however much more efficient that to have to allocate memory for each Fixnum used.
+This is however much more efficient that to have to allocate memory for each `Fixnum` used.

-1. __Symbol__: Symbols are represented by an immediate too and use the tag 0x6.
-A separate symbol table stores the map from these immediate values to the corresponding string representation of the Symbol.
+1. __Symbol__: Symbols are represented by an immediate too and use the tag `0x6`.
+A separate symbol table stores the map from these immediate values to the corresponding string representation of the `Symbol`.

 1. __True__, __False__, __Nil__ and __Undef__: These special literals are also
    presented this way.
 The bit patterns for these values are as follows: